apache/nuttx/configs/sim/README.txt

     -# CONFIG_SCHED_INSTRUMENTATION is not set
     +CONFIG_SCHED_INSTRUMENTATION=y

-  The result should be as follows:

-    - CPU0 initializes and starts CPU1.
-CPU1 is running an executing the
-      IDLE task.

-      os_start: Entry
-      os_idletask: CPU1: Beginning Idle Loop

-    - CPU0 brings up the the OS test application on CPU0

-      os_do_appstart: Starting init thread
-      CPU0: Start init, TCB@42f490, state=5
-      up_unblock_task: Unblocking TCB=42f490
-      CPU0: Suspend CPU0 IDLE, TCB@42c180, state=4
-      CPU0: Resume init, TCB@42f490, state=0
-      up_unblock_task: New Active Task TCB=42f490

-    - OS test runs and performs some basic checks.

-      stdio_test: write fd=1
-      stdio_test: Standard I/O Check: printf
-      stdio_test: write fd=2
-      stdio_test: Standard I/O Check: fprintf to stderr
-      ostest_main: putenv(Variable1=BadValue3)

-      up_block_task: Blocking TCB=42f490
-      CPU0: Suspend init, TCB@42f490, state=4
-      CPU0: Resume CPU0 IDLE, TCB@42c180, state=3
-      up_block_task: New Active Task TCB=42c180
-      up_unblock_task: Unblocking TCB=42f490
-      CPU0: Suspend CPU0 IDLE, TCB@42c180, state=4
-      CPU0: Resume init, TCB@42f490, state=0
-      up_unblock_task: New Active Task TCB=42f490

-      ostest_main: setenv(Variable1, GoodValue1, TRUE)
-      ostest_main: setenv(Variable2, BadValue1, FALSE)
-      ostest_main: setenv(Variable2, GoodValue2, TRUE)
-      ostest_main: setenv(Variable3, Variable3, FALSE)
-      ostest_main: setenv(Variable3, Variable3, FALSE)
-      show_variable: Variable=Variable1 has value=GoodValue1
-      show_variable: Variable=Variable2 has value=GoodValue2
-      show_variable: Variable=Variable3 has value=GoodValue3

-    - Then OS test tries to start the task ostest on CPU1

-      CPU0: Start ostest, TCB@430e90, state=5
-      up_unblock_task: Unblocking TCB=430e90
-      CPU1: Suspend CPU1 IDLE, TCB@42c2c0, state=4
-      CPU0: Resume ostest, TCB@430e90, state=0
-      ostest_main: Started user_main at PID=4

-  There is no failure but, of course, the task on CPU1 does not run, i.e., it does not replace the IDLE task running on CPU1.

-  2016-02-16: The NSH configuration can be forced to run, but only if (1) You don't try to execute built-in commands or to execute commands in the background.
-Those thoses cases, it will try to start the command on CPU1 and the same problem as for the ostest case occurs.

-  Also, for NSH you have to modify arch/sim/src/up_idle.c so that the IDLE loop only runfs for CPU0.
-Otherwise, often simuart_post() will be called from CPU1 and it will try to restart NSH on CPU0 and, again, the same problem occurs.
+  The NSH configuration can also be forced to run SMP, but suffers from the same quirky behavior.
+I can be made reliable if you modify arch/sim/src/up_idle.c so that the IDLE loop only runs for CPU0.
+  Otherwise, often simuart_post() will be called from CPU1 and it will try to restart NSH on CPU0 and, again, the same quirkiness occurs.

-  2016-02-18:  There is an initial implementation based on signals and signal handling, but this is not yet functional.
+  But for example, this command:

+    nsh> sleep 1 &

+  will execute the sleep command on CPU1 which has worked every time that I have tried it (which is not too many times).

 BASIC
 ^^^^^